 L: How much of your art practice is conscious or planned and how much is more intuitive as you are making it?

 D: Some of it is very much intuitive.
-Actually maybe it’s more so intuitive because the more successful pieces are very much intuitive because there are these things that come up and I end up putting in a sketchbook and I end up going back through a sketchbook and thinking, yes, this was an idea, how can I expand on that a little bit.
-But the ones that hold more, that are stronger, that I feel just hit more . . .
-Other ones that I plan A, B, C, D you’re going to do this, those are good pieces, they aren’t bad, but they’re not holding that same . . . .
+Actually, maybe it’s more so intuitive because the more successful pieces are very much intuitive because they are these things that come up and I end up putting in a sketchbook and I end up going back through a sketchbook and thinking, yes, this was an idea, how can I expand on that a little bit.
+But the ones that are stronger, that I feel just hit more . . .
+Other ones that I plan A, B, C, D you’re going to do this, those are good pieces, they aren’t bad, but they’re not holding that same . . .
 Like the piece, Invited Spaces, they were like, we’re going to have this show, we’d like you to be a part of it and you can do whatever you want.
 Amazing!
-Yes how much space do I have to work with?
+Yes, how much space do I have to work with?
 And then that fluctuated a lot.
 I would feel like “no this isn’t working!” then go back and think, “this feels right.”
 It was the artist negating themselves and also just accepting.
 It was very much a lot of psychology that was going on in that piece.
 A lot of my roommates dealing with me having breakdowns as I was making it.

 D: I think it just happened naturally.

 L: Is that something that you think about?